techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=163 (83)
 What is the return type of the instanceof operator?

-a.
-A reference
+A. A reference

-b.
-A class
+B. A class

-c.
-An int
+C. An int

-d.
-A boolean
+D. A boolean

-Answer: D
+ANSWER: D
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: